zhangyuang/egg-react-ssr/README_en-US.md

 <a href="https://github.com/ykfe/egg-react-ssr"><img src="https://img.shields.io/npm/l/vue.svg" alt="License"></a>
 <img src="https://img.shields.io/badge/node-%3E=8-green.svg" alt="Node">

-This is the most lightweight and elegant SSR (server-side rendering) app skeleton with the following characteristics:
+This is the most lightweight and elegant SSR (server-side rendering) app boilerplate with the following advantages:

 - **Lightweight**: Concise implementation; The bundle size in production is about 40% compared to Nest.js project; Significantly less generated files than Next.js.
-- **Extensive**: HMR support; Seamless switching between CSR and SSR in development or in production; Custom component rendering mode; TypeScript support.
+- **Versatile**: HMR support; Seamless switching between CSR and SSR in development or in production; Custom component rendering mode; TypeScript support.
 - **Elegant**: Based on React and Egg.js and their strong plugin ecosystem; Non-black-box configuration; All crucial steps can be configured via `config.ssr.js`.

 Companies(applications) using this project are as follows.
 If you are using this project but not on the list, please create an [issue](https://github.com/ykfe/egg-react-ssr/issues) for that, and welcome to share [this project](https://github.com/ykfe/egg-react-ssr).